PCOS Hair Loss: How To Reverse It?

 There are two options for you; medical treatments and changing lifestyle choices.
 Since PCOS hair loss is caused by hormonal imbalance, hormone regulation through a variety of medications is an important part of treatment.
 You may need to try a few medications to find the one that works for you.
 There are not a lot of scientific studies supporting these medications.
 But they are believed to be effective in many women.
 They include the following:

 Your doctor may prescribe oral contraceptive pills along with anti-androgen drugs with a combination of other medications to control PCOS and hair loss.
 Oral contraceptive pills work by lowering androgen levels and by increasing the production of the sex hormone-binding globulin(2) (SHBG) in the body.
-This will result in a reduction of the symptoms of PCOS.
-Including excess hair growth and slow down hair loss, helping with irregular periods and acne.
+This will result in a reduction of the symptoms of PCOS, including excess hair growth, PCOS hair loss, while also helping with irregular periods and acne

 Spironolactone